HurrayBanana/P5jsScripts/DemoCodingExercises/scroller/task5/information.md

         // code to increase the value of pixelOffset
         // if to check if pixelOffset is bigger than a character width {
-          //  reset pixelOffset then increase scroll position as before p++
+          //  reset pixelOffset here then increase scroll position as before p++
           if (p == message.length)
             p = 0;